Collisional whistler instability and electron temperature staircase in inhomogeneous plasma

 To illustrate the impact of these additional stabilization mechanisms, let us consider a plasma with a linear temperature profile $T \sim z/\lenT$ and in pressure balance, so that $n \sim 1/T$.
 Then it can be shown [see \eq{eq:peakGROW}] that \eq{eq:linSTAB} becomes

+where as a reminder, $\Hall$ is defined in \eq{eq:Mdef} with $\epsilon = 0$.
 Note that \eq{eq:linTstable} is actually independent of the temperature gradient.
 Hence, when the right-hand side is sufficiently positive there will be no unstable temperature gradients.
 It is clear that this will happen for weakly magnetized plasmas (small $\Hall$) or for low-$\plasmaBETA$ plasmas due to the divergent denominator \footnote{The plot of \eq{eq:linTstable} as a function of $\Hall$ and $\plasmaBETA$ is nearly identical to the plot of $\TpsCOEF$ in \Fig{fig:drives} for reasons that will be discussed in \Sec{sec:dynamREL}, with the unstable region colored in red and the stable region colored in blue.}; this weakly-magnetized regime will be discussed further in Secs.~\ref{sec:global_stable} and \ref{sec:quasilinear}.

 At fixed $\plasmaBETA$, the same divergent denominator that ensures stability at low $\Hall$ causes the system to become unstable at high $\Hall$.
 This implies the existence of a critical value $\Hall_\text{crit}$ across which the transition from stable to unstable behavior occurs.
 Hence, if one were to set up a simulation similar to \citet{Komarov18}, in which a linear temperature gradient is initialized across a plasma of length $L$ with $T(0)$ held fixed and $T(L)$ allowed to vary between simulations, one would see whistler waves beginning to grow once $T(L)$ exceeds a critical value corresponding to $\Hall_\text{crit}$.
 It might be tempting to conclude that the destabilization is due to the temperature gradient exceeding a critical value, but subsequent simulations with increased box size $L$ and the same temperature difference should feature whistler waves continuing to be excited despite the temperature gradient being reduced.